949A Edgewater Blvd

 Rice Noodle Roll with Shrimp ($3.95) was well done with ample amounts of shrimp.

-Clay Pot Rice with Chicken & Shitake Mushroom ($8.50) took about 15 minutes to arrive.
-A good amount of tender chicken and mushrooms topped this dish, although it could have used a little more soy sauce.
+Clay Pot Rice with Chicken & Shitake Mushroom ($12.95) took about 15 minutes to arrive.
+A good amount of tender chicken and mushrooms topped this dish.
+You pour and mix the soy sauce in yourself.

-The restaurant located across the street from San Francisco’s Chinatown fire station, makes a far superior version.
+- Note: The hole in the wall restaurant located across the street from San Francisco’s Chinatown fire station, makes a far superior version.

 Fish combo rice noodle soup ($7.75) was a good sized bowl of hot fish based broth along with some nicely done noodles.